polgarp/polgarp.github.io/_posts/9am26/Rigour.md

 # 🍪 Things to snack on

+[**Qualitative Rigor**](https://open.byu.edu/education_research/qualitative_rigor) is a fairly academic and detailed description of the topic from **David Dwayne Williams** & **Royce Kimmons**.
+Nevertheless, it's a good and comprehensive read.
+Qualitative research creates rigour by discipline of following standards and trustworthiness through credibility, transferability, dependability and confirmability.
+This also provides a simple framework to check how well studies adhere to rigour.

 <p style="text-align: center;">🁈</p>

-[**Qualitative Rigor**](https://open.byu.edu/education_research/qualitative_rigor) is a fairly academic and long description of the topic from **David Dwayne Williams** & **Royce Kimmons**, nevertheless a good and comprehensive read.
-Qualitative research creates rigour by discipline of following standards and trustworthiness through credibility, transferability, dependability and confirmability, this also provides a simple framework to check how well studies adhere to rigour.

-While speed is important, it shouldn't stop researchers from doing quality research, as **Joe Munka** argues in [**Skip User Research Unless You’re Doing It Right — Seriously**](https://medium.com/microsoft-design/skip-user-research-unless-youre-doing-it-right-seriously-15494e5ee033).

 **Janelle Ward** describes the internal (how precise is the research) and external (how credible are the results) aspects of rigour in [**Do we need rigor in UX research?**](https://dovetail.com/outlier/rigor-ux-research/).
 Embracing rigour means not to have an obstacle, but to be clear about the research process and build a reputation for quality work for the wider org to depend on.

+<p style="text-align: center;">🁈</p>

 In [**What does “rigorous” research really mean?**](https://uxdesign.cc/what-does-rigorous-research-really-mean-977ad62bfd0b), **Chris Liu** makes an excellent point on rigour extending to how research insights are understood and used.
 A study is not finished once the report is delivered, if the points are used to underpin the opposite conclusion.
 Ignored study limitations (for example how many people actually answered a survey) also invalidate the rigour of the study.
 The article proposes three tactics: Err on the side of safety, Advocate not just for findings, but specific interpretations of findings, and Be open to being wrong.

+<p style="text-align: center;">🁈</p>

+While speed is important, it shouldn't stop researchers from doing quality research, as **Joe Munka** argues in [**Skip User Research Unless You’re Doing It Right — Seriously**](https://medium.com/microsoft-design/skip-user-research-unless-youre-doing-it-right-seriously-15494e5ee033).
+Lowering rigour will result in disposable research with questionable validity with little value, and ultimately a wasted effort.
+Keeping rigour might take longer, but results will be longer-lasting, valid and usable for future iterations in the product.

+<p style="text-align: center;">🁈</p>

 **Adrienne Guillory** writes about how cutting corners in the research process leads to problems in [**The rigor of UX is in the research, not the design**](https://www.fastcompany.com/90792238/the-rigor-of-ux-is-in-the-research-not-the-design).
 The article also lists some tips how to strengthen the research process.

+<p style="text-align: center;">🁈</p>

 One reason it's important to talk about rigour is the state of the industry.
 I don't fully agree with **Cornelius Rachieru**'s [**“Everyone Used to Be a Designer”**](https://uxplanet.org/everyone-used-to-be-a-designer-530aa762e415), but the point of how lowering our standards results in more problems rings true.
 Making the research & design process more open, accessible is collaborative is the right way to go, as becoming more agile.
 The rigour of our approach however should remain, and new tools need to be applied to strengthen rigour, rather than weakening it.